MicrosoftDocs/power-platform/power-platform/admin/create-team-template-add-entity-form.md

 ---
-title: "Create a team template and add to an entity form  | MicrosoftDocs"
+title: "Create a team template to control access rights for automatically created teams | MicrosoftDocs"
 description: Create a team template and add to an entity form
 author: paulliew
 ms.subservice: admin